 Balance Your Meals

 Vacations are a time when we tend to indulge in local cuisine that is different from our typical.
 This is why it is important to maintain all our good habits.
 This helps to ensure we are getting good nutrition along with the additional fun foods we try.
 Most hotels and resorts that offer buffet style meals have great salad and fresh fruit bars.
 Do not pass these up!
 Always fill half your plate with vegetables at lunch and supper, and include fruit with breakfast.
 This will provide low calorie, high fibre foods on your plate each day.
 Choose complex carbohydrates when possible, and look for the lean cuts of protein to fill the other two quarters of your plate at mealtime.
 Maintaining meal frequency will be important too.
-Continue to have at least 3 meals a day (breakfast, lunch and supper) and it’s a bonus if you can get small snacks in between.
-This frequency of meals will keep your metabolism going strong.
-A strong metabolism allows your body to use the calories eaten from all foods for energy.
-This is how you can, on occasion, enjoy foods that are out of your norm, (which may be higher in calories) without seeing a change on the scale.
+Continue to have at least 3 meals a day (breakfast, lunch and supper) and if hungry for it include a small snacks in between.
+Not sure if you’re hunger or just feel like snacking?
+Check out the Three Types of Hunger download to start to understand your eating behaviours.

 Many airports have a variety of healthy options to choose from, but it will cost you.
 Airport food prices are much higher than your normal grocery shop.
 I recommend avoiding leaving for the airport on an empty stomach (both when leaving for your vacation and coming home).
 What you eat will of course depend on the time of day.
 If you have an early morning flight it will be important to have a well-balanced meal for supper the night before.
 In the morning, gauge what to eat by your hunger level.
 Either have your normal breakfast if you are hungry or choose a small snack if you